 The interactions among the wind turbines of the wind park are regarded as a disturbance terms, since, followed by the wind model, they reduce the performances of the control scheme.
-Note that different FDI/FDD solutions, which also enhance the features the same wind park, were recently used with application to the same wind park challenge competition, as summarised by the contributions represented, e.g., in [9], [10], [11].

-It is worth noting also that the active nonlinear filters and the sustainable control strategy are applied to the wind farm benchmark simulator proposed in [6], in the presence of faults and model-reality mismatch conditions.
-A similar FTC solution proposed for the same benchmark but relying on fuzzy logic tools was addressed in [12].
+Note that different FDI/FDD solutions, which also enhance the features the same wind park, were recently used with application to the same wind park challenge competition, as summarised in in (Simani and Farsoni (2018)).
+It is worth noting also that the active nonlinear filters and the sustainable control strategy are applied to the wind farm benchmark simulator proposed in (Odgaard and Stoustrup (2013)), in the presence of faults and model-reality mismatch conditions.
+A similar FTC solution proposed for the same benchmark but relying on fuzzy logic tools was addressed in (Simani et al. (2018)).
 Therefore, the development of the sustainable active strategy for the wind farm benchmark and relying on nonlinear fault reconstructors are the novel aspects of this contribution.
+According to the requirements highlighted in (Odgaard and Stoustrup (2013)), this work assumes that the proposed approach has been applied to the whole wind park, considered as distributed system, and not separately to each wind turbine.

-Moreover, the developed solution are compared with respect to the former techniques designed by the same authors, e.g., in [11], [12].
+Moreover, the developed solution are compared with respect to the former techniques designed by the same authors e.g. in (Simani and Farsoni (2018)).
 On one hand, the strategy described in this work uses adaptive fault reconstructors that are able to counteract in an recursive way any fault situations.
 On the other hand, the strategy relying on the fuzzy logic tool is obtained in a batch way, in order to compensate in a passive way all the possible fault situations regarding the controlled process, thus being a PFTCS solution.
-Moreover, it is worth observing also that, the disturbance decoupling approach addressed in this study has been firstly described and solved for the considered wind park model.
-This issue is another key aspect of the study.

-Finally, it is worth observing that this work tries to generalise the solutions proposed by the same authors, e.g., in [11], [12] and it compares the achievements already addressed by the same authors in [13], [14].
+Finally, it is worth observing that this work tries to generalise the solutions proposed by the same authors e.g. in (Simani and Castaldi (2017)), and it compares the achievements already addressed by the same authors in (Simani and Farsoni (2018)).

 The paper has the following organisation.
-Section II describes the wind farm benchmark.
-Section III addresses the fault reconstruction scheme, as well as the design of the sustainable control strategy, which represents the main structure of the AFTCS solution.
-The obtained results are summarised and discussed in Section IV, where comparisons with respect to different sustainable control schemes are also presented.
-Finally, Section V ends the paper by highlighting the main points of the paper, and it suggests open problems and future issues that could require further investigations.
+Section 2 describes the wind farm benchmark.
+Section 3 addresses the fault reconstruction scheme, as well as the design of the sustainable control strategy, which represents the main structure of the AFTCS solution.
+The obtained results are summarised and discussed in Section 4, where comparisons with respect to different sustainable control schemes are also presented.
+Finally, Section 5 ends the paper by highlighting the main points of the paper, and it suggests open problems and future issues that could require further investigations.